HetorusNL/vocya/README.md

 https://api.vocya.hetorus.nl/course/jem1/chapter/jem1-1/word/jem1-1
 Searching is no longer supported on the API side, searching within returned words for a course/chapter/all should be performed client-side.

-\*change the domain name when running the API locally

 ## Dashboard

-The front-end dashboard of vocya showing the results of the API calls to the vocya API.
+The front-end dashboard of Vocya showing the results of the API calls to the Vocya API.
 By default 'live search' is enabled, and every keystroke sends a 'search' API call and shows the results.
 When 'live search' is disabled by clicking on the button, a manual search button is enabled to send the 'search' API call when clicked.
 When clicking on the results, a single result page is opened where the 'raw properties' are shown.